 Emotions run freely in toddlers

 The emotions that toddlers experienced are heightened when compared to older or younger age groups.
 Toddlers now are aware of the changes in their lives that they experience as a result of your family law case and are quick to alert you to their frustrations and sadness.
 If you thought it was difficult to drop your child off at daycare for the first time, imagine how your child feels the first time you drop them off at their other parent’s home to spend a weekend there.
-More so than infants, toddlers can be expected to regress as far as their development is concerned in areas like behavior and control over their emotion.
+More so than infants, toddlers can be expected to regress as far as their development is concerned in areas like behavior and control over their emotions.

-These difficulties are especially profound when it comes to the toddler’s understanding as to why your divorce is occurring.
+These difficulties are especially profound when it comes to the toddler’s understanding of why your divorce is occurring.
 First of all, it is unlikely that your child will even begin to understand the concept of “divorce.”
 Sure, they will begin to understand its consequences, but as to why you and their other parent will no longer be married it may be some time until they can understand this.

 Safety is at the top of the list for a toddler parent